Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Methods

 We use HISTAI \cite{nechaev2025histaiopensourcelargescaleslide}, a large-scale, open-source digital pathology archive comprising 112,801 WSIs from $>$47k medical cases.
 Of these cases, 46,128 include multimodal metadata such as patient demographics, diagnostic conclusions, and detailed microscopic descriptions.

 To curate a high-quality subset for instruction tuning, we applied a multistage filtering pipeline (Figure \ref{fig:methods-sankey}).
-First, we performed deduplication and excluded multi-file cases to ensure a one-to-one mapping between slides and reports.
+First, we performed deduplication and excluded multi-file cases as a heuristic to obtain a one-to-one mapping between slides and reports.
 Second, we filtered out cases lacking microscopic descriptions or pathological conclusions, as these fields serve as the reference standard for our VQA generation.
 This resulted in an intermediate dataset of 24,259 cases, which was used to create the instruction-tuning pairs.

-After this step, we excluded an additional 1729 cases; these consisted of cases that were not stained with H\&E ($N=1360$) or for which staining was unknown ($N=6$), or were too small to meet the probability threshold of the segmentation model ($N=40$).
+After this step, we excluded an additional 1723 cases; these consisted of slides from the source dataset that were not stained with H\&E ($N=1360$), images were significantly out-of-focus ($N=7$), or were shifted along the y-axis, to the point that tissue structures could no longer be recognized ($N=4$).
+Finally, several slides ($N=29$) contained ``micro-biopsies" with an average mean area of $0.57 mm^2$ (for HISTAI mixed) and $0.31 mm^2$ (HISTAI skin).
+These represent a known failure mode for automated segmentation, as models struggle with images with a high background-to-tissue ratio (debris-laden), drowning out the actual tissue signal \cite{kani2025}.
 Additionally, we excluded slides digitised at 40x magnification ($N=323$) to maintain a uniform 20x resolution across the training set.
-The final curated cohort comprises 22,530 cases.
+The final curated cohort comprises 22,536 cases.

 \paragraph{Visual Representation Pipeline}

 We implemented our image processing pipeline using the open-source Trident toolkit \cite{trident}, which is structured into three stages: segmentation, tiling, and feature encoding.
 Foreground tissue segmentation was performed at 0.5$\mu$m/px (20x magnification) using the HEST model \cite{hest}.
 To maximise sensitivity and capture sparse tissue fragments, we empirically adjusted the segmentation probability threshold from 0.5 to 0.4 based on manual observation of several cases where tissue was not segmented with the default probability.